Leveraging Expert Consistency to Improve Algorithmic Decision Support: Analysis and results

-\begin{itemize} \item \emph{Correct, homogeneous beliefs (CHo):} In this setting, decisions are either random or highly accurate.
-We assume that experts are bad at assessing patients who will be hospitalized but who are younger than 65 year old and who do not present pain, making random decisions in these cases.
-We also assume that they can predict with very high accuracy the needs of all other patients, even if the patients may not require hospitalization. \item \emph{Correct and incorrect, homogeneous beliefs (CIHo):} In this setting, incorrect decisions are no longer random.
-We assume that experts are bad at assessing younger patients who will be hospitalized but who do not present pain---incorrectly screening out 72\% of these cases---but they can predict with very high accuracy the needs of all other patients, even if the patients may not require hospitalization. \item \emph{Correct and incorrect, heterogeneous beliefs (CIHe):} In this setting, we assume that not all experts are equally likely to make a correct decision, and instead they have varying performance when assessing younger patients who will be hospitalized but who do not present pain.
-For each expert, the probability of error in these cases is $p_h$, for $p_h \sim \mathcal{U}(a,b)$.
+\begin{itemize} \item \emph{Correct homogenous beliefs and randomness:} In this setting, decisions are either random or highly accurate.
+We assume that experts are bad at assessing patients who will be hospitalized and who do not present markers of the omitted risk.
+Specifically, we assume they make random decisions when $Y=1$ and $Y^{omitted}=0$.
+We assume that they can predict with very high accuracy the needs of all other patients, even if the patients may not require hospitalization. \item \emph{Correct and incorrect homogenous beliefs:} In this setting, incorrect decisions are no longer random.
+We assume that experts are systematically bad at assessing patients who will be hospitalized and who do not present markers of the omitted risk, making the wrong decision with regard to hospitalisation in approximately 75\% of these cases.
+We assume that they can predict with very high accuracy the needs of all other patients, even if the patients may not require hospitalization. \item \emph{Correct and incorrect heterogeneous beliefs:} In this setting, we assume that not all experts are equally likely to make a correct decision, and instead, their performance varies when assessing patients who will be hospitalized and who do not present markers of the omitted risk.
+For each expert, the probability of error with respect to hospitalization in these cases is $p_h$, for $p_h \sim \mathcal{U}(a,b)$.
 We assume they can all predict with very high accuracy the needs of all other patients, even if the patients may not require hospitalization.
-We consider three variations of this setting: \begin{itemize} \item $p_h \sim \mathcal{U}(0.3,0.6)$.
-Some experts have above-random performance when assessing younger patients who will be hospitalized but who do not present pain, and some have worse-than-random performance.
-Above-random performance is more common. \item $p_h \sim \mathcal{U}(0.5,0.8)$.
-All experts have worse-than-random performance when assessing younger patients who will be hospitalized but who do not present pain.
-The worst performing expert still correctly identifies at least 20\% of patients among this group who need prioritization. \item $p_h \sim \mathcal{U}(0.7,1.0)$.
-All experts systematically misdiagnose younger patients who need prioritization when patients do not present pain but will be hospitalized.
-Some experts may erroneously screen out \emph{all} patients they assess from this pool. \end{itemize} \end{itemize}
+We present results for $p_h \sim \mathcal{U}(0.3,0.6)$ and consider another two variations of this setting with different $a, b$ parameters in Appendix~\ref{app:corr_incorr}. \end{itemize}